-In response to requests from anglers, in 2021 the Alabama Bass Trail will launch a new team-style tournament series, the ABT 100.
-The ABT 100 will feature a maximum of 100 boats in three regular-season tournaments, with a $100,000 total payout for each event.
-There is no championship event, but the ABT 100 will award the Anglers of the Year prize to the team who scores highest in points during the regular season.
-The ABT 100 will be open to all anglers, both amateurs and pros.
+In response to requests from anglers, in 2021 the Alabama Bass Trail launched a new team-style tournament series, the ABT 100.
+The ABT 100 features a maximum of 100 boats in three regular-season tournaments, with a $100,000 total payout for each event.
+There is no championship event, but the ABT 100 awards the Anglers of the Year prize to the team who scores highest in points during the regular season.
+The ABT 100 is open to all anglers, both amateurs and pros.

 Each year, the ABT 100 will be fished on three of the 13 lakes on the Alabama Bass Trail: Lake Guntersville, Wheeler Lake, Pickwick Lake, Weiss Lake, Lewis Smith Lake, Neely Henry Lake, Logan Martin Lake, Lay Lake, Lake Martin, Lake Jordan, Alabama River, Lake Eufaula, and Mobile-Tensaw River Delta.